Austine316/Multi-type-branching-inference-on-contact-trees/README.md

 1. `Tree Simulations/` → generate `full_tree_edges.csv` (full-tree) and the `phylo-epi-sim-data-*.csv` files (one-tip).
 2. `ODE vs Theory/` → confirm the ODEs match the simulation for fixed and random degree.
 3. `MLE/` → `source("mle_results_summary.R")` for the full-tree MLE, intervals, and the `p_obs` sensitivity.
-4. `Bayesian/` → `source("run_partial_resolved_tree.R")` for the partial-resolution study.
+4. `Bayesian/` → `source("run_partial_resolved_tree.R")` for the partial-resolution study (it sources the likelihood engine automatically).
 5. `COVID-19-estimation/` → `covid_data_analysis.R`, then `source("run_covid_mcmc.R")` (which calls `covid_data_prep.R` if needed).

 ---

 ## Data provenance and citation

 The COVID-19 data derive from the Karnataka contact-tracing study (`Paper/gupta.pdf` and its supplementary material).
 Please cite that source for the data and the present manuscript for the inference method.
+If you intend to make this repository public alongside the manuscript, confirm that the bundled data are redistributable under the source study's terms and that the repository's stated availability matches its actual visibility.